HarrierPanels/terraform/README.md

 ## Task implementation
 To achieve the task goals, the script **[task1.sh](./task1.sh)** automates the installation of Terraform on the control machine, lists AWS credentials for a specified profile (*task1*), creates a folder named '*task1*' with a Terraform configuration file (*main.tf*) specifying the *AWS* provider, initializes and applies the Terraform project within the *task1* folder, and logs the entire script execution to a file named **[task1_log](./task1_log)**.
 The script also includes functions to check for utility installation, install utilities using `yum` or `apt-get`, and delete all files and folders created during the process.
 ## Task 2
+For this task, you will provision a VPC in AWS using a VPC modu;e from the Terraform Registry.

+**Goals:**

+- Find an appropriate Terraform module in the Terraform Registry.
+- Add a block of code into the main.tf file that configures VPC based on the module from the Terraform Registry.
+- Check the execution plan.
+- Apply the changes.
+## Task implementation
+The Bash script **[task2.sh](./task2.sh)** automates the deployment and destruction of AWS infrastructure using Terraform.
+It checks for utility installations, installs Terraform if needed, creates configuration files, applies changes, and cleans up.
+All output is logged to a specified log file **[task2_log](./task2_log)** for reference.
+The script ensures proper tooling and facilitates AWS infrastructure management through Terraform, with detailed logging for each step.
 ## Task 3
 ## Task 4
 # To be continued!
 Check back often!